Sharkthoven/INT203_62130500068/README.md

 ## Accessing a lock module
 ![Special folder](./images/special_folder.png)
-There are special folder (as u can see in this repo), its seem like you can access this folder normally(like click to open) but no, you can't.
+There are special folder (as u can see in this repo), If you try to open in CLI, it seems like you can access this folder normally but no, you can't.
 To open this you need to access by cloning in special way :)

 ```
 git clone --recurse-submodules https://github.com/Sharkthoven/INT203_62130500068.git
 ```

 And there you go, now you get my source code :)
 (Warning if you don't follow this instruction all submodule will be just a blank folder...)